“The body holds what the mind has learned to survive.”

 Trauma-Sensitive Yoga

-• Introduction to Trauma-Sensitive Yoga
+• Trauma-Sensitive Yoga

 Unlike traditional yoga or fitness classes, Trauma-Sensitive Yoga prioritizes choice, autonomy, and nervous system awareness.
 There is no pressure to perform, no expectation to move a certain way, and no requirement to “push through.”
 You are always in control of your body and your experience.